crypto-org-chain/chain-docs/docs/getting-started/croeseid-testnet.md

 ## Step 2.
 Configure Chain-maind

-Before kick starting your node, we will have to configure your node so that it connects to the Croeseid testnet"
+Before kick starting your node, we will have to configure your node so that it connects to the Croeseid testnet:

 ### Step 2-1 Initialize chain-maind